Shiv-MechE/AutoHotKey-OSRS-Scripting-for-Accessibility-Issues-Color-Bot-/README.md

 * __Run/Walk:__ In the game you walk around the world.
 You can run if you have “energy”.
 If you don’t, you must walk until your energy slowly regenerates.
 The project will toggle the run feature at random times.
 It is actually human like to click the run feature even if you don’t have energy (like an “OCD Tick” phenomenon amongst people).
 * __Fileappend:__ AutoHotKey has a “fileappend” command that can be used to write text into a text file.
 Throughout script development, this was used as an indicator of where the script may be breaking.
 Essentially “if the desired action was not performed, then fileappend xyz”.
 This allowed me to read through the text file and see exactly where an action “struggled”.
 Once the script was tested to be robust, the fileappend lines were made into comments to save computing power.
 * __Abort:__ Scattered throughout the project are commands to stop the script if unanticipated things are occurring or being detected.
 This prevents the script from entering a sort of feedback loop of illogical actions being performed that are bot-like and not human like.
-* __Other features:__
+* __Other Measures:__

 ## Purpose and/or Applications:
 This project helps promote accessibility to those that may be disabled in some capacity.
 These scripts allow those types of players to make progress and achievements on the game.
 Howver, there is a stigma in the player-base that these kinds of scripts allow for unfair advantages when abused.
 Hence, the game developers may or may not put restrictions on players/accounts using these types of scripts.

 ## Result:
-Complex scripts were successfully created and performed their jobs robustly, that is, without breaking/getting stuck within this dynamic environment.
+The scripts were performed their jobs robustly, that is, without breaking/getting stuck within the dynamic environment of the game.
 The measures that were employed extended the “life” of the project significantly.
 Although, eventually unrealistic achievements and bot-like behaviors were detected and restrictions were placed.

 ## end